Chang Juu-en

-Chang Juu-en (張祖恩 (Tiuⁿ Chó͘-un, Zhāng Zǔ'ēn); born 1951) is a Taiwanese engineer who served as Minister of the Environmental Protection Administration from 2003 to 2005.
+Chang Juu-en (張祖恩 (Tiuⁿ Chó͘-un, Zhāng Zǔ'ēn); born 1951) is a Taiwanese civil engineer who served as Minister of the Environmental Protection Administration from 2003 to 2005.

 Early life and academic career

 Chang was born in 1951 and raised on a farm in Taiwan.
-He earned a Ph.D in civil engineering from Tohoku University in Japan, after having studied at Taiwan's National Cheng Kung University (NCKU).
+After graduating from National Cheng Kung University (NCKU) with a B.S. and M.S., he earned a Ph.D. in civil engineering from Tohoku University in Japan.
 Chang began teaching at NCKU in 1982, and was named deputy minister of the Environmental Protection Administration under the leadership of Hau Lung-pin in April 2001.

 Environmental Protection Administration

 Hau Lung-pin resigned from the Environmental Protection Administration on 1 October 2003, due to a disagreement on whether to implement referendum results despite concerns raised in a professional environmental impact assessment.
 Premier Yu Shyi-kun appointed Chang Juu-en to succeed Hau in an acting capacity after accepting Hau's resignation on 5 October.